What do you get with a Volkswagen Bumper-to-Bumper Warranty?

 Volkswagen offers a New Vehicle Limited warranty with all newly purchased vehicles.
 The warranty lasts for 6 years or 72,000 miles, whichever comes first, for 2018 and 2019 models.
 Cars from 2020 onwards get 4 years or 50,000 miles coverage.
 Though older models only had a 3 year or 36,000 miles warranty.
 This warranty covers limited parts that include your powertrain, brakes, battery, paint, wiper blades, and mechanical adjustments when the parts are supplied by VW.
 Fairly decent coverage but what do you do when that coverage comes to an end?
-Read on as we take a look at bumper-to-bumper extended car warranty options for Volkswagen cars.
+Read on as we take a look at Volkswagen bumper-to-bumper extended car warranty options.

 What’s a bumper-to-bumper warranty?

 Bumper-to-bumper warranties generally last the least amount of time but do offer the most comprehensive coverage.
 Plus they come with so many added benefits that it is impossible not to consider.
 Below we explore what you get with a Volkswagen bumper-to-bumper warranty cover and then we will look at the added benefits of warranty plans.

 For extended vehicle protection you essentially have two options.
 The first is an extended car warranty that is available through the vehicle manufacturer.
 While a vehicle service contract is available through third-party providers such as those found on Chaiz.